How to help your baby get to sleep

 Settling your newborn into a good bedtime routine can make the months to come much easier and less sleep deprived.
 By six months old, many babies are able to sleep through the night without a feed and many parents begin to introduce a routine from six to eight weeks.
-Routines aren’t for everyone though, so it’s important for follow your instincts and do what feels right for you and your baby.
+Routines aren’t for everyone though, so follow your instincts and do what feels right for you and your baby.

 Regular nap times

 Sticking to set nap times throughout the day and a set bedtime at night can help your baby get into a regular sleeping routine.
 It can also help you keep track of how long they’re sleeping – and give you chance to get some shuteye too!